strategicdata/pmhc-mds-spec/table/organisation/type.rst

-1 - Primary Heath Network
-  The PHN is the provider organisation and employs the service delivery practitioners.
-This may occur during the transition period as the PHN moves to a full commissioning role, or in cases of market failure where there is no option to commission external providers.

-2 - Private Allied Health Professional Practice
+1 - Private Allied Health Professional Practice
   The provider organisation is a group of single- or multi-discipline allied health practitioners operating as private service providers.
 This includes both group and solo practitioner entities.

+2 - Private Psychiatry practice
+  The provider organisation is a Private Psychiatry practice.
+This includes both group and solo practitioner entities.

 3 - General Medical Practice
   The provider organisation is a General Medical Practice.
 This includes both group and solo practitioner entities.

-4 - Private Psychiatry practice
+4 - Private Hospital
-  The provider organisation is a Private Psychiatry practice.
-This includes both group and solo practitioner entities.
+  The provider organisation is a private hospital.
+This includes for-profit and not-for-profit hospitals.

 5 - Headspace Centre
   The provider organisation is a Headspace centre, delivering services funded by